pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-Humans are bioluminescent — we glow, but our eyes can’t detect it.
+Elephants are the only animals that can’t jump.